2000s United States housing market correction: Alt-A mortgage problems

 Subprime and Alt-A loans account for about 21 percent of loans outstanding and 39 percent of mortgages made in 2006.

 In April 2007, financial problems similar to the subprime mortgages began to appear with Alt-A loans made to homeowners who were thought to be less risky.
 American Home Mortgage said that it would earn less and pay out a smaller dividend to its shareholders because it was being asked to buy back and write down the value of Alt-A loans made to borrowers with decent credit; causing company stocks to tumble 15.2 percent.
 The delinquency rate for Alt-A mortgages has been rising in 2007.

 In June 2007, Standard & Poor's warned that U.S. homeowners with good credit are increasingly falling behind on mortgage payments, an indication that lenders have been offering higher risk loans outside the subprime market; they said that rising late payments and defaults on Alt-A mortgages made in 2006 are "disconcerting" and delinquent borrowers appear to be "finding it increasingly difficult to refinance" or catch up on their payments.
 Late payments of at least 90 days and defaults on 2006 Alt-A mortgages have increased to 4.21 percent, up from 1.59 percent for 2005 mortgages and 0.81 percent for 2004, indicating that "subprime carnage is now spreading to near prime mortgages".

-COVID-19 impact

-The COVID-19 pandemic raised the spectre of a U.S. housing market collapse due to "“The confluence of high unemployment and the end of the forbearance measures."

-Regional weakness in the spring housing market in San Francisco was attributed to the pandemic, as shelter-in-place orders went into effect, and at a time the market would usually be rising.